Euro up but ECB uncertainty, U.S. deficit debate weigh

 | NEW YORK

-NEW YORK Investors will remain wary of placing bets in favour of the euro, with issues on both sides of the Atlantic likely to contain risk appetite.
+NEW YORK Investors will remain wary of placing bets in favor of the euro, with issues on both sides of the Atlantic likely to contain risk appetite.

 While the euro rose against the dollar on Friday on the possibility the European Central Bank and the International Monetary Fund will bail out bigger euro zone economies and borrowing costs for Italy and Spain eased, sentiment remained bearish.